Apple prepares to allow alternative app stores in the EU

 An Epic battle

-The DMA could see Apple allow not just third-party app stores, but make further concessions as well, such as allowing browsers such as Google Chrome to run apps and be a route onto iOS devices.
+The DMA could see Apple allow not just third-party app stores, but make further concessions too, such as allowing browsers such as Google Chrome to run apps and be a route onto iOS devices.

 Legislative bodies, per territory, would be required to pass their own laws similar to the DMA in order to force Apple to open up the app store although the passing of the European DMA certainly acts as a precedent and makes similar moves globally far more likely.